chipmc/Logger-Arduino-PIR/Logger-Arduino-PIR/ReadMe.txt

 - **Important** For the Watchdog Timer Functions to work, you need to reflash the Arduino with the MiniCore Bootloader
 - For Information, go here: https://github.com/MCUdude/MiniCore
 - PIR Sensor with 3.3V and Signal on INT2-D3
-- INT2 - D3
+- INT2 - D3 - PIR Sensor interrupt - Active high
 - INT1 - D2  - Not currently used
 - TI FRAM Chip on i2c Bus
 - DS3231 RTC Module on the i2c bus
 - Indicator LED on pin 4

+EEPROM Memory Map
+0   Monthly Offset (value 1-12)
+1-12 Monthly reboot counts for Jan (1) through December (12)

-Memory Map v7
+FRAM Memory Map v7
 Memory Map - 256kb or 32kB divided into 4096 words - the  first one is reserved
 Byte     Value
 The first word is for system data
-0        Memory Map Version (this program expects 2)
-1        Park Opens  (24 hour clock)
+0        Memory Map Version (this program expects the value #defined in VERSIONNUMBER) 1        Park Opens  (24 hour clock)
 2        Park Closes (24 hour clock)
 3        Monthly Reboot Count - System Health